Please wait

 For anthropologist Nadine Crétin, we need to look at long-standing traditions, such as the lean meal before Christmas mass, or habits from the East. " In Alsace, the Christmas meal had to include the elements of water, earth and sky.
 For example, the element of water often took the form of stuffed carp," she explains.
 Then, over time, the habit of eating oysters, even if expensive, became widespread. " This standardization of lifestyles, and therefore of the Christmas meal, took place around 1950, after the Second World War ," she adds.

 For Loïc Bienassis, the explanation also lies in the cost of the food. " I think, above all, that they became Christmas dishes," says the food historian.
-In his view, for a product to be a festive delicacy, it has to be expensive enough to remain exceptional, yet affordable.
-Oysters, scallops and langoustines are perfect examples.
-However, not all luxury foods have been able to become Christmas foods, even those in the "expensive but affordable" zone.
+In his opinion, for a product to be a festive delicacy, it must be sufficiently expensive to remain exceptional, yet accessible.
+Oysters, scallops and langoustines are perfect examples. however, not all luxury foods have been able to become Christmas foods, even those in the "expensive but affordable" zone.
 So, for a product to become a Christmas delicacy, it has to fit into this category, while also being available in sufficient quantity to meet increased demand at a particular time of year.

 Three oyster farmers where to find oysters for Christmas